jsguides

 URL validation

 When building web applications, you often need to validate that URLs end with certain patterns.
-The endsWith() method makes this straightforward:
+The endsWith() method makes this straightforward.
+A trailing-slash check is one of the simplest examples — it tells you whether a path ends in /, which matters for routing and canonical URL resolution:

 function hasTrailingSlash(url) {